nVVEBd/php-sessions-express/README.md

 This is simple Express/Connect middleware that loads PHP sessions in an express request.

 Module returns a session object.
+If the session file is empty a "null" value is returned.

 Original code created by: inxilpro https://github.com/inxilpro/php-session-middleware !